 Opioid dependency, for example, has clear bodily and neurochemical consequences that can be dealt with (although no longer effortlessly) with a medicinal drug that eases withdrawal symptoms.

-For converting conduct – such as behavioral addictions – the maximum tried, the actual and common treatment is cognitive behavioral therapy (CBT).
+For converting conduct – such as behavioral addictions – the maximum tried, the actual and common treatment is cognitive-behavioral therapy (CBT).

-Remarkably, 50 of the CBT institution participants showed symptoms of remission after their 15-week programs, in comparison to just 17 in the manipulate institution.
+The other seventy-one served as a control group and were instructed on the ‘wait-listing’ for the CBT program.
+Remarkably, 50 CBT institution participants showed symptoms of remission after their 15-week programs compared to just 17 in the manipulated institution.